 A new workbook opens with the default name Book1, containing only the sheet that you copied – Sheet1.

 - Now, save the workbook.
-To do that, in the Ribbon, press the Save icon (or use the keyboard shortcut CTRL + S).
+In the Ribbon, click the Save icon (or use the keyboard shortcut CTRL + S).

 Finally, a single sheet from the first file is saved in the second file.